On a conjecture on Hodge loci of linear combinations of linear subvarieties: Construction of the ideal of a Hodge class

+\end{definition} \begin{remark} The Hodge locus is defined as the vanish locus of the induced section $\overline{\gamma}$ of $\mathcal{H}/F^k\mathcal{H}$, hence it has a natural structure of a complex analytic scheme.
+Cattani, Deligne and Kaplan show that this locus is actually an algebraic scheme. \cite{DelKap} \end{remark}

-Let $f\in \Ps(S_d)$ be such that $X=V(f)$.
-Let $U$ be a small analytic neighborhood of $[f]$ in $\Ps(S_d)$.
-Then we define \emph{the Hodge locus of $\gamma$}, denoted by $\NL(\gamma)$, as the set $X'\in U$ where under parallel transport the class $\gamma$ remains of type $(k,k)$ on $X'$. \end{definition} \begin{remark} The definition of the Hodge locus depends on the choice of parallel transport, hence it is only well-defined if $U$ is simply connected.
+\begin{remark} The definition of the Hodge locus depends on the choice of the extension of $\gamma$ as a section of $H^2(X_u,\Z)$, hence it is only well-defined if $U$ is simply connected.
 Moreover, the intersection of $U$ with the Zariski closure of $\NL(\gamma)$ in $U_d$ may be strictly larger than $\NL(\gamma)$. \end{remark}

 \begin{example} Suppose now that $X$ contains a $k$-dimensional subvariety $Y$, which is a complete intersection in $\Ps^{2k+1}$.
 Let $g_0,\dots,g_k$ be a system of homogeneous generators of $I(Y)$.
 Then there exists $h_0,\dots,h_k$ such that